A Review of The Beatles White Album

 When it was released the album first received mixed reviews but later became known as one of the best albums around.
 The song Revolution 1 was typical of the times when the youth of the day wanted to change the world and Lennon brings this into it, echoing what people were asking about wanting a revolution, thus everyone was eager to change the world.

 The album aptly ends with the tune 'Good Night,' a long album had been completed and I guess the Beatles were possibly worn out from all the recording they'd been doing.

-Another Great Album by The Beatles
+Do You Like The White Album by The Beatles